Adambabb/subscription-management-system/README.md

 The Service Layer acts as the intermediary between the Controllers (API endpoints) and the Repositories (Database access).
-In this layer we have 3 clases one for each of the entities `UserRepository``PlansRepository` `SubscriptionsRepository` in this clases we have the methods that we are going to use and we can create others
+In this layer we have 3 repository clases one for each of the entities `UserRepository``PlansRepository` `SubscriptionsRepository` in this clases we have the methods that we are going to use and we can create others

+For the service Layer we have other 3 clases `UserService``PlansService` `SubscriptionsService` this layer handles the logic, calls the repository...